NuGet/docs.microsoft.com-nuget/docs/guides/Create-UI-Controls.md

 ---
-title: How to package UWP controls with NuGet
+title: How to package UI controls with NuGet
-description: How to create NuGet packages that contain UWP controls, including the necessary metadata and supporting files for the Visual Studio and Blend designers.
+description: How to create NuGet packages that contain UWP or WPF controls, including the necessary metadata and supporting files for the Visual Studio and Blend designers.
 author: kraigb
 ms.author: kraigb
 manager: douge
-ms.date: 03/14/2018
+ms.date: 05/23/2018
 ms.topic: tutorial
 ---

-# Creating UWP controls as NuGet packages
+# Creating UI controls as NuGet packages

-With Visual Studio 2017, you can take advantage of added capabilities for UWP controls that you deliver in NuGet packages.
-This guide walks you through these capabilities using the [ExtensionSDKasNuGetPackage sample](https://github.com/NuGet/Samples/tree/master/ExtensionSDKasNuGetPackage).
+With Visual Studio 2017, you can take advantage of added capabilities for UWP and WPF controls that you deliver in NuGet packages.
+This guide walks you through these capabilities in context of UWP controls using the [ExtensionSDKasNuGetPackage sample](https://github.com/NuGet/Samples/tree/master/ExtensionSDKasNuGetPackage).
+The same applies to WPF controls unless mentioned otherwise.

 ## Prerequisites

 1. Visual Studio 2017
 1. Understanding of how to [Create UWP Packages](create-uwp-packages.md)

+## Generate Library Layout

+> [!Note]
+> This is applicable only to UWP controls.

+Setting the `GenerateLibraryLayout` property ensures that the project build output is generated in a layout that is ready to be packaged without the need for individual file entries in the nuspec.

+From the project properties, go to the build tab and check the "Generate Library Layout" check box.
+This will modify the project file and set the `GenerateLibraryLayout` flag to true for your currently selected build configuration and platform.

+Alternately, edit the the project file to add `<GenerateLibraryLayout>true</GenerateLibraryLayout>` to the first unconditional property group.
+This would apply the property irrespective of the build configuration and platform.

 ## Add toolbox/assets pane support for XAML controls